Protecting & Conserving The Collection

 Reta Midgley Donation

-Ivan Midgley’s gift followed one from his late mother, Reta Midgley, 1929 – 2013, a valued member of the Friends who gave a large donation just before she died.
+Ivan Midgley’s gift followed one from his late mother, Reta Midgley, 1929 – 2013, a valued member of the Friends who gave a substantial donation just before she died.

 This paid for the conservation of the beautiful painting ‘Loch Nagar’.
 The Friends celebrated it’s restoration at the Town Hall in St Annes on 30 September 2016.

 James Hilton Lord of the Manor of Lytham Donation

-Mr James Hilton, Lord of the Manor of Lytham, has donated a large part of the money needed for the conservation and the Friends held a fund-raising event for the outstanding amount.
+Mr James Hilton, Lord of the Manor of Lytham, donated a large part of the money needed for the repair and conservation of this painting with the Friends holding a fund-raising event for the outstanding amount.

 Hebe & Amphitrite Restoration